BouzCS/ML_basic_projects/Fake News Detection/README.md

 How will you detect fake news?

 The answer is Python.
-By practicing this advanced python project of detecting fake news, you will easily make a difference between real and fake news.
+By practicing this project of detecting fake news, you will easily make a difference between real and fake news.

 # ✉️ What is Fake News?